Nahid345/Nahid345/README.md

 I love to introduce myself as a Frontend Developer and enthusiast passionate about programming.
 I use technologies like Javascript, Reactjs, Html, CSS, and Expressjs to build and maintain web applications.
 I have knowledge of programming languages like c, c++, java, and python.
 I have a passion for learning and sharing my knowledge with others publicly as possible.
 Most of the time I work with front-end technologies but I enjoy working with problem-solving..

-Skills:   REACT / JAVASCRIPT / HTML / CSS/C/C++/PYTHON
+Skills:   HTML / CSS /Bootstrap / Taiwind / DaisyUi / JavaScprit / React / NodeJs / C,C++ / Python

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning NodeJs
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about programming